dashazhangdake/my_nvbitfi/README.md

 # A customized Nvbitfi tool rooted in NVIDIA NVBit and Nvbitfi
+This repo is a revised Nvbitfi toolsets.
+Modifications includes:

+a.
+Several minor bugs in Python scripts are fixed

+b.
+Darknet yolov3 is configured and profiled

 ## Introduction
 NVBit (NVidia Binary Instrumentation Tool) is a research prototype of a dynamic